 The lab of Dr. Jason Christie at the University of Colorado School of Medicine (www.cerebellumlab.org) is currently searching for postdoctoral candidates interested in studying neural circuits that support motor learning.
-The selected candidate will participate in a well-funded research program examining how behavior is flexibly shaped by cerebellar-dependent processing using a variety of advanced recording techniques.
-This includes in vivo two-photon microscopy, electrophysiology, and optogenetics in behaving mice (see recent work: Bonnan et al. 2021 Nat Comm; Gaffield et al. 2019 Neuron, and Rowan et al. 2018 Neuron).
-We also use acute brain slice recording (patch-clamp electrophysiology and two-photon microscopy) to decipher how cellular physiology and synaptic function provides a basis for the cerebellum’s role in behaviorally relevant computations underlying motor learning.
-Candidates with interest in these approaches will also be considered.
+The selected candidate will participate in a well-funded research program examining how behavior is flexibly shaped by learning-dependent processing in the cerebellum and the motor cortex.
+Techniques in the lab include in vivo two-photon microscopy, electrophysiology, and optogenetics in behaving mice (see recent work: Bonnan et al. 2021 Nat Comm; Gaffield et al. 2019 Neuron, and Rowan et al. 2018 Neuron).
+We also use acute brain slice recording (patch-clamp electrophysiology and two-photon microscopy) to decipher how cellular physiology and synaptic function provides the neural circuit basis for computations underlying motor learning.
+Training is provided with the candidate's goals and interests in mind.

 The ideal candidate should have a PhD in Neuroscience or Biophysics.
 Previous experience with electrophysiology and/or light-microscopy is preferred.
 Also, candidates with technical backgrounds including electronics engineering, computer science, or physics are encouraged to apply.